trainyard/pico-lambda/README.md

   Proudly supported by...<br/>
   <a href="https://www.browserstack.com/"><img src="browserstack.png" width=240 alt="BrowserStack"/></a>
 </div>

 ## why pico-lambda
 - **Pico:** weighs less than 460 bytes gzipped.
 - **Useful:** takes most native JavaScript array methods and makes them immutable, curried, and composable.
 - **Familiar:** same names just curried and composable [JavaScript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)..
+- **Degrades Gracefully:** a small set of these functions are not available in every browser.
+When not available in the browser it will not be available in Pico Lambda.
 > Pico-lambda was made for the ES2015 Javascript Runtime.
 It has no dependencies.

 * * *